TopazFist/comp-413-border-detection/border_detection/README.md

 - `jaccard(image1, image2)`: Calculates the Jaccard similarity between two binary images.
 - `dice(image1, image2)`: Calculates the Dice similarity between two binary images.
 - `main()`: Main function to evaluate segmentation results.

+### 4. `point_selector.py`

+This script contains functions for creating and analyzing histograms of images.

+- `histogram_creater(image)`: Creates and plots the histogram of the input image.
+- `histogram_calculator(image)`: Calculates the histogram of the input image.
+- `choose_pixel(image, histg)`: Chooses a pixel from the image based on a combination of color and distance.
+- `tolerance_picker(image, img_y, img_x, histg)`: Picks the tolerance for border detection based on the histogram of the input image.
+- `test()`: Function to test the histogram functions.

 ## Evaluation Metrics